Rahab: In the New Testament

 In the New Testament, Rahab (Greek Ῥαάβ) of the Book of Joshua is mentioned as an example of a person of faith and of good works.
 Rahab is referred to as "the harlot" in each of these passages.

 A different spelling of the name, Rachab (as transliterated in the King James translation of the Greek Ῥαχάβ) is mentioned in the Gospel of Matthew as one of the ancestors of Jesus (Matthew 1:5).
 She married Salmon of the Tribe of Judah and was the mother of Boaz.
 Most other English Bibles transcribe her name as Rahab.

+Some have conjectured that Jesus invoked the name of "Rahab" (רחב) by writing it in the sand when he protected the adulteress from stoning (John 8:6).
+Through this act he would have reminded the hypocritical Pharisees of the righteous prostitute in their own ancestry.